 It is not justified to hide you lack of manners behind your cultural, educational, professional background.
 If you are rude, you are rude!

 And I am not saying that working in Starbucks (when I say Starbucks, I mean every minimum wage job post, as Nero, Costa, Greggs...) is the solution to our "problems" with other people manners and I would not recommend that to my worst enemy.
-Sadly, maybe that what our worsest enemy needs - finding himself in front of a pile of dirty cups and dishes in order to change their perspective.
+Sadly, maybe that what our worsest enemy needs - finding himself in front of a pile of dirty cups and dishes in order to change their perspective or simply - gain a different perspective.
 Would call it the "Starbucks effect".

 Unfortunately, I am able to observe this abnormalities thanks to the fact I always end up underemployed.
 Have build up knowledge to be Managing Director but working as an office clerk poorly paid.
 Able to see the bigger picture and slide up and down my perspective is what made me aware of facts that might have been missed by an MD.

-The job is boring, no complications when have to use my intellectual capacity, but complicated when I need to use skills that you can only get through practice.
+The job can sometimes be boring, no complications when have to use you intellectual capacity, but complicated when I need to use skills that you can only get through practice.

 The crack in Capitalism you can see it when more Master's degree students are working in Starbucks than the actual organisation where you'd expect more of them.
 I see "the invisible hand" of the marked amputated.